-A cruise holiday can be one of the best family friendly holidays.
+A cruise can be one of the best family friendly cruise holiday options.
 Not only is it good value, but you have all the amenities you could ever wish for on-board with you, including clubs and entertainment for the children.
 With so much going on while you travel from port to port, the whole family can enjoy the time at sea as much as the port cities themselves.

 But as anyone who has taken a cruise will tell you, your first family holiday needs plenty of planning and thought.
 Luckily we are here to offer you some expert advice to ensure everything goes as well as you deserve.